NKETIAH53/News-App/README.md

 ## App Features
 Currently, any visitor can:
 - View all items uploaded to the page
-- Create new items to be included as part of the home page view
 - View details of a particular/ preferred news item
+- Create an account
+- Add news items

 ### To run program:
 1. Clone the repository: